CoreyHam/mind-reader/pseudocode.md

   - subText - Changes text at bottom of page

 - Buttons
-    - goButton -> Takes user from page one to page two
     - nextButton -> Takes user to next page from current page
     - resetButton -> Takes user back to page one
     - revealButton -> Takes user to the final page